garretbs/Atomic/README.md

 # Atomic
-Dumping grounds for individual programs with only one source file each
+Dumping grounds for individual programs with only one source file each. original coding do not steal